rmp15/rstudio_cloud_tutorial/basics/01_absolute_basics.md

 ![](../images/rstudio_cloud_first_load.png)

+## What is an R package?

+An R package is an important form of shareable code that is often used.
+They are usually downloaded from the Comprehensive R Archive Network (CRAN), and is usually very easy to do via RStudio Cloud.
+Countless example exist, such as [ggplot](https://cran.r-project.org/web/packages/ggplot2/index.html) and [tidyverse](https://tidyverse.tidyverse.org/).
+When you first use an RStudio Cloud with a cloned GitHub project, you will usually see something like the yellow bar at the top of the window highlighted below asking if you want to install a package.
+The answer is almost always yes.
+You can assume the answer will be yes for this tutorial.

+In R, the fundamental unit of shareable code is the package.
+A package bundles together code, data, documentation, and tests, and is easy to share with others.
+As of June 2019, there were over 14,000 packages available on the Comprehensive R Archive Network, or CRAN, the public clearing house for R packages.

 ## What is Git?

 This is just for information, as you will not be expected to be an expert on Git to participate in your SHARP course.